jessica-reale/IMS/README.md

 ## Simulations

 We run the simulations over two scenarios (`scenario`) diversified by the interbank matching protocol.
-Each scenario is shocked by three experiments.
+Each scenario is shocked with three experiments.
 The table below summarises the shocks we implement.

 Shocks `shock`      | Variables                     | Step `shock_incr`
 -------------       | -------------                 | -------------